vlmoon99/near-sdk-go/doc/Status_Message_Tutorial.md

     ```bash
     near-go build
     ```
-   Cli will handle all other logic under the hood.
+   The CLI will handle all other logic under the hood.

+---

 ## **Tests**